-All requirements for participation in a procurement procedure must be "related and proportionate" to the subject matter of the contract concerned
+In addition, selection criteria must be "related and proportionate" to the subject matter of the contract concerned.

-The Utilities Regulations provide that where a contracting entity is a contracting authority, the mandatory and discretionary grounds in Regulation 57 (1) and (8) of the Public Contracts Regulations apply.
-In all other circumstances, the contracting entity may "establish objective rules and criteria for the exclusion and selection of tenderers or candidates" in accordance with Regulation 85(1) of the Utilities Regulations.
+The Utilities Regulations provide that where a contracting entity is a contracting authority, the mandatory and discretionary grounds in Regulation 57(1) and (8) of the Public Contracts Regulations apply.
+In all other circumstances, the contracting authority may "establish objective rules and criteria for the exclusion and selection of tenderers or candidates" in accordance with Regulation 85(1) of the Utilities Regulations.